-These are usually bought online.
+These are explosive booby traps are usually bought online.
 They are made to be used with a blank shell, and they just make a loud noise.
 But in a major situation, you could choose a shell with more power or devise something yourself.
 Rock salt or peppercorns in a shotgun shell makes for a painful experience but it’s not deadly.
 It can still cause a lot of permanent damage.

 These usually involve setting up a tripwire that will set off the charge.
 There are some of these traps that require purchasing primers.
-Check the description of whichever one you choose to be make sure you order what you need.
+Check the description of whichever one you choose to make sure you order what you need.

 A snare usually catches someone by cinching down on their leg or ankle.
 They can trip people up, but unless they are fairly elaborate or made of outstanding materials, most people can get out of them fairly quickly.